 One more thing is that you can prefer watching or listening to the stuff that you find interesting so that you may not get bored and stop your plan to learn vocabulary.

 IELTS Writing Vocabulary Enhancement

 The concept behind this method is that you are exposed to new words and hence, you learn faster in this way.
 When you watch videos or listen to some audios, pay more attention to the words and how they are used.

 Watching video stuff online is also a good idea where you can pause or replay the videos to learn at your own pace.
 You can start by listening to videos which have subtitles.
 This will help you improve your comprehension as well as listening skills.

 10. Learn Idioms & Connectives

-Use of idiomatic language and sentence connectors while you speak on a topic would be effective.
-In academic writing task 1, you should use connectives while idioms can be be avoided as they are used for informal writing.
-And hence, students appearing in IELTS General Training may use them while writing a letter.
+Use of idiomatic language and sentence connectors, while you speak on a topic, would be effective.
+In academic writing task 1, you should use connectives while idioms can be avoided as they are used for informal writing.
+And hence, students appearing in IELTS general training may use them while writing a letter.
 But make sure you use them when required and do not unnecessarily try to include them excessively.

 It is always better to start something rather than delaying it.
 Enhance your vocabulary words for IELTS writing vocabulary as well as IELTS speaking test.